aiknow-public/hera-blueprint/README.md

 - [run_workflow.sh](./run_workflow.sh)
 Script to run a workflow for debugging, it can be started locally or via codespaces.
-Make sure to set the required environment variables, `--help` for more info.
+Make sure to set the required environment variables, e.g. via a `.env` file.
+Use --help for more info.